-The measure of success will be based upon the regular review with deputies the time spent on various work assignments to determine whether the appropriate knowledge base and resources are available.
+measuring success: Review with deputies the time spent on various work assignments to determine whether the appropriate knowledge base and resources are available.

 GOAL 2: Render legal services in a more efficient way.

 While the Division is addressing the legal needs of its clients, limitations imposed by fiscal realities require different methods to bring efficiency to a higher level.